tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 You could argue that insane medicine prices are a result of America's failure in the medical sector.

-However, people forget that hospital's charge high intitial prices for treatment because the insurance companies were trying to negotiate lower WTP.
+However, people forget that hospital's charge high initial prices for treatment because the insurance companies were trying to negotiate lower WTP.

 In short, it's because hospitals know that Insurance companies have such high WTP that they try to take as much money as possible